hsain9357/vanillajs-study-vocabulary-helper/README.md

 # study-vocabularies-helper
-this webApp will help you remember vocabularie
+this webApp will help you remember vocabularies